 We have incurred net losses in each year since our inception, and we may not be able to achieve or maintain profitability in the future.
-We incurred net losses of \$269.5 million and \$195.1 million in fiscal 2023 and fiscal 2024, respectively.
-During the six months ended July 31, 2023 and 2024, we incurred net losses of \$104.1 million and \$91.7 million, respectively, and we had an accumulated deficit of \$958.3 million as of July 31, 2024.
+We incurred net losses of \$269.5 million and \$195.1 million in fiscal 2023 and fiscal 2024, respectively, and we had an accumulated deficit of \$866.6 million as of January 31, 2024.
 Generally, we expect our costs will increase over time and our losses to continue as we expect to invest significant additional funds towards growing our business and operating as a public company.
 In addition, we have expended, and expect to continue to expend, substantial financial and other resources on product development; our technology infrastructure, including systems architecture, management tools, scalability, availability, performance and security, as well as disaster recovery measures; our sales, marketing and customer success organizations; our onboarding and support organizations; acquisitions or strategic investments; expansion efforts, including geographic, market and new industry expansion; and general administration, including legal and accounting expenses as well as the increased operating expenses due to being a public company.
 These efforts may be more costly than we expect and may not result in increased revenue or growth in our business.
 Any failure to increase our revenue sufficiently to keep pace with our investments and other expenses could negatively impact our gross margins and prevent us from achieving or maintaining profitability or positive cash flows on a consistent basis.
 If we are unable to successfully address these risks and challenges as we encounter them, our business, financial condition and results of operations could be adversely affected.